 Also in this story, a night fight lit in red.
 Very cool.

-Steranko can handle the Kirbyesque kinetics, but he’s clearly got his own style.
+Steranko can mimic the Kirbyesque kinetics, which was part of the required “Marvel Style” at the time, but he’s clearly got his own style as well.

 Creators: Dr. Strange: Stan Lee and Marie Severin